- Fee assured

 Current NHS consultant posts held

-Not currently involvement with clinical assessment and intervention in NHS.
+Not currently involved with clinical assessment and intervention in NHS settings.

-Professor White has received awards for developing services in the NHS (from the Faculty of Clinical Health Psychology) and internationally for his research on psychosocial aspects of cancer.
-His book, Living with Complicated Grief, was Highly Commended in the BMA Medical Book of the Year Awards 2014, Personal Medicine Category.
-He is a Fellow of the Royal College of Physicians of Edinburgh and also Fellow of the British Psychological Society.
+Prof. White has received awards for developing services in the NHS (from the Faculty of Clinical Health Psychology) and internationally for his research on psychosocial aspects of cancer.
+His book, Living with Complicated Grief, was Highly Commended in the BMA Medical Book of the Year Awards 2014.

 Courses offered to GPs